ltgouvea/guitar-compendium/content/posts/post_1_start_here.md

 #### (Many courses advertise this): "PLAY GUITAR IN ONLY 45 DAYS/3 MONTHS/6 MONTHS"

-Forget these kind of idea.
+Forget this kind of idea.
 This is complete bullshit.
 Everybody learns differently and somethings might take you a couple hours to learn and take months for other player to get it down, and vice-versa.
 The fact is that learning music is a lifelong commitment, it takes YEARS to develop your musical identity (because it goes right along with developing your own personality) and this course-directioned mentality is misleading.

 ## Sample week schedule for a beginner (first 2-3 months)